Joseph Townsend: Life

 He was the fourth son of Chauncy Townsend, London merchant, mining speculator and Member of Parliament.
 Educated at Clare College, Cambridge, he graduated B.A. in 1762, then continued his studies at Edinburgh University, where he began to study medicine.

 He was ordained in the Church of England in 1763, and ceased his studies in 1764 when his father procured for him the lucrative living of Pewsey, Wiltshire, where he was rector until his death.
 Also in 1764, he was appointed as domestic chaplain to Jean, dowager Duchess of Atholl.

 He was associated with the Countess of Huntingdon's Connection, establishing a chapel on her behalf in Dublin in 1767–8.
 In the late 1760s he spent some four years as an evangelical orator for the Calvinist wing of Methodism, and he is reputed to have allowed Methodists to preach from his pulpit in the 1780s.
 He was personal chaplain to the 3rd Duke of Atholl from 1769 and accompanied him on the 'grand tour'.

 In the field of medicine, Townsend was noted for the introduction of 'Townsend's Mixture' of mercury and potassium iodide, as a treatment for syphilis.

 William Smith, the pioneer of geological mapping, first outlined his theory of stratigraphy over lunch at Townsend's house at 29 Pulteney Street, Bath in June 1799 to Townsend and Rev Benjamin Richardson.
 He accepted Smith's stratigraphy and published some of Smith's work in his book "The Character of Moses as an Historian, Recording Events from the Creation to the Deluge.
 Townsend was among those pointing out to Smith that the many layers that Smith identified implied a vast age for the earth.
 He rejected James Hutton's eternalistic 'uniformitarian' geology.
 Townsend defended an old-earth understanding of the biblical creation story in The Character of Moses as an Historian, Recording Events from the Creation to the Deluge (1813).

+According to Simon Winchester, a biographer of Smith, Townsend was an active member of the regional Highways Trust and, being rather tall and well built, was referred to by colleagues as "the Colossus of Roads".

 He died at Pewsey on 9 November 1816, aged 77, and was buried at his church of St John the Baptist, Pewsey.